Worklytics/psoxy/docs/aws/guides/lambdas-on-vpc.md

 Prequisites:
  - the AWS principal (user or role) you're using to run Terraform must have permissions to manage VPCs, subnets, and security groups.
 The AWS managed policy `AmazonVPCFullAccess` provides this.
+ - all pre-requisites for the api-gateways (see [api-gateway.md](./api-gateway.md))

-Add the following to "psoxy" module in your `main.tf`:
+Add the following to "psoxy" module in your `main.tf` (or uncomment if already present):

 ```hcl
 module "psoxy" {